Model Platform

 |---|---|---|

-| Python object | Iterative development; Chalk auto-serializes and infers type, encoding, schema, and dependencies | name, model |
+| Python object | Iterative development; Chalk auto-serializes and infers type, encoding, and (for some frameworks) schema and dependencies | name, model |

 | File paths | Pre-serialized models on disk or in cloud storage | name, model_paths, model_encoding, input_schema, output_schema |